 Waiting Rooms one of the most popular security components of Zoom Meetings, a virtual staging area that prevents people from joining a meeting until the host is ready.

 Meeting hosts can customize the Waiting Room settings to gain further control over which participants join a specific meeting and when.

 This feature when enabled will provide two options for who hits the Waiting Room before entering a class:

 i) All Participants will send everyone to the virtual waiting area, where you can admit them individually or all at once.

 ii) Guest Participants only allows known students to skip the Waiting Room and join but sends anyone not signed in/part of your school into the virtual waiting area.

 Image Source:https://blog.zoom.us/secure 1

 This option can be enabled quickly for all classes or for individual classes during scheduling.
 The option can be quickly enabled by clicking on the security icon.

 In-Class chat can be restricted by teachers, such that students can’t message each other privately during the class sessions.

-Zoom allows controlling chat access from the Security icon (rather than disabling chat altogether in your settings) so students can still interact with the teacher as needed.
+Zoom also allows controlling chat access from the Security icon (rather than disabling chat altogether in your settings), such that students can still interact with the teacher as needed.